alphagov/pay-smoke-tests/README.md

 ### Tests
 Each smoke test should have its own folder which should be placed in the root of the repository.

+### How to run smoke tests locally

+To run smoke tests against test, staging or production environment locally, please follow the steps.

+1. Run the following command to install packages, and any packages that it depends on.

+    ```
+    npm install
+    ```

+2. Run the following command to executes a command with AWS credentials in the environment.

+    ```
+    aws-vault exec deploy
+    ```

+2. Run the following command to run the smoke tests against test environment.
+You can set ENVIRONMENT to staging or production if you want to run the tests against either staging or production environment.

+    ```
+    export ENVIRONMENT=test; export LOCAL_SMOKE_TEST=true; node run-local/index.js
+    ```

 ## Licence
 [MIT License](LICENCE)